jamesmosier/TrailFinder.Site/README.md

 up things like API routes and/or public keys that differ per-environment.

-### Running unit- and e2e tests

-First, you'll need to install the karma CLI if you haven't already:

-    npm install -g karma-cli

-If you wish to a browser other than Firefox to run your tests, just replace karma-chrome-launcher in `package.json` with your preferred launcher.
-You need to change the settings in `/test/karma-*.conf.js` files accordingly.

-#### Unit Tests

-The following command will run all tests found in the `/test/unit` folder:

-    test\test.bat // for Windows
-    test/test.sh  // for Linux/Mac OS

-#### End-to-end (e2e) Tests

-To run all end to end tests in the `/test/e2e` folder, run:

-    grunt dev         // if not already started test\e2e-test.bat // for Windows
-    test/e2e-test.sh  // for Linux/Mac OS

 ### Directory Structure

 The `src/` directory is your main AngularJS project folder.
 It consists